 Chi-Town is a place with a population of almost 3 million people, but its metropolitan area, including the suburbs, is home to around 10 million residents.
 So you can only assume how many neighborhoods this metropolis has.
 There are 77 community areas, and each of them has at least one neighborhood.
 Many are overlapping, so the exact number remains undefined, while some claim that there are more than 200 separate communities in Chi-Town.
-This can also be one of the most important relocation questions to ask your employer because the help of a local is always more than welcome.
+This can also be one of the most important relocation questions to ask your employer if you manage to find a job before moving to another state because the help of a local is always more than welcome.

 You’re Looking to go North?
 Check Out River North

 Located between the north and east branches of Chicago River, this district is known as the artsy community.
 With more than 100 art galleries, it attracts photographers, artists, and various agencies looking to settle in this chic district.
 It is close to Chi-Town’s central business area, and it is packed with restaurants, cafes, and places to go out.
 It is a perfect location if you do not like to drive, use public transportation, or walk too long because everything you need is just a few steps away from your home.
 How convenient.

 River North is also great for families, and it offers plenty of options for outdoor activities on the river banks.
 And you also don’t have to stress about commuting.
 The majority of more than 35,000 residents here, a total of 60% of the population, rents their homes.
 Keep in mind that the median rent here is higher than the national average, and it is currently at $1,800 per month.
 This district flourished when real estate developer Alfred Friedman came here and started restoring, selling, and renting properties at a low price to art galleries.